Ridwanullahi-code/bookstore-app/README.md

 [Live Demo](https://react-math-magicians-app.netlify.app/)

 ## **Description**
-**Math magicians** is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to make simple calculations, read a random math-related quote.Built this application with react
+**Math magicians** is a website that allow user to check different book and able to add books to the list.Built this application with react and redux

 ## **Project Goals:**
 - Use JavaScript Best pratice